spicyjack/afb/docs/notes.md

     default regex pattern, warn if any factoids don't match the pattern (i.e. they won't be able to be found because their corresponding search strings will be sanitized by the regex)
+- Add a route execution timer, show execution time on the page
 - Searching
   - Create a highlight `<span>` tag that is used to highlight search terms
   - Show the search term, along with a link to toggle highlighting
   - Show the number of search hits found at the bottom of the page
   - Show page navigation if there are more search terms than fit on one page
+  - Redirect from the search page to the browse page if no search string is entered into the box when the user presses the *Search* button
+  - *OR*, warn the user that they didn't enter a search string
 - Factoid stats
   - Put them on their own page
   - Total number of factoids